Monica Zangwill, MD, MPH

 Ketoconazole blocks the production of androgens.
 It is considered a second-line hormonal treatment.
-It may be used when other medicines are not working.
+It may be used when other medications are not working.

 Abiraterone works by blocking an enzyme that is needed to make testosterone.
 The drug affects the ability of the testes and body tissue from making this male hormone.

-This medicine has been approved by the Food and Drug Administration (FDA) for men that have late-stage prostate cancer that has not responded to other treatments.
+This medication has been approved by the Food and Drug Administration (FDA) for men that have late-stage prostate cancer that has not responded to other treatments.

 Enzalutamide, a type of anti-antigen, prevents your body from using androgens.

 If you are taking medications, follow these general guidelines:

 About hormone therapy for prostate cancer.
 Cancer Research UK website.
 Available at:

 http://www.cancerresearchuk.org/about-cancer/type/prostate-cancer/treatment/hormone/about-hormone-therapy-for-prostate-cancer.
 Accessed October 2, 2015.